Common Attachment Issues that Affect Relationships

 Many people who have had issues of trauma or other mental health problems may find it difficult to form healthy emotional attachments to others.
 They may be overly needy and become too close to people too quickly without defining boundaries.
 They can also be too distant and avoidant in a way that prevents them developing close bonds with others.

-Attachment issues can vary according to individuals but these problems tend to prevent a person from developing and maintaining healthy relationships.
+Attachment issues can vary according to individual but these problems tend to prevent a person from developing and maintaining healthy relationships.